John-Mark01/learning-swift/SwiftUI Sugar /@Environment Values.md

       }
     }
    ```
+2. We use the value.
+   * some values are only getters, some can be modified

+3. If we use a custom object, or value, we need to inject it the view, that will be dependent of that Environment

-## How to define Custom Environment Values
+## How to define Custom Environment Values?